 You may use any IBM AT compatible keyboard with a mini DIN connector.
 Screen titles and filenames can be entered with the external keyboard.

 GPIB Cable

-For use with Option A4H (standard).
-The Agilent 10833 Series GPIB cables interconnect GPIB devices and are available in four different lengths.
+For use with Option A4H.
+The Agilent 10833 Series GPIB cables interconnect GPIB devices and are available in four different lengths (0.5 to 4 meters).
 GPIB cables are used to connect controllers to a spectrum analyzer.